X1Hu1Zhao/Athena_CRMHD/docs/examples.md

 open streaming_comparison.png
 ```

-For \(\widetilde{\sigma}_{0,\rm st}=1\) and \(v_A=1\), the analytical front speed is \(v_{\rm st}=5/3\).
+For $`\widetilde{\sigma}_{0,\rm st}=1`$ and $`v_A=1`$, the analytical front speed is $`v_{\rm st}=5/3`$.
 The initial CR energy peak streams away from the central maximum, flattening the central gradient into a plateau that broadens with time while the outer fronts move outward.
 Accordingly, the flux is negative on the left, positive on the right, and small within the plateau.
 Because the two-moment method evolves the flux dynamically, the numerical solution shows a smooth central transition rather than the sharp zero-flux region of the idealized reference.

 Use CR energy as the quantitative check and flux as a qualitative sign-and-shape check.